avantifellows/plio-frontend/docs/END-TO-END-TESTING.md

 #### `BROWSERSTACK_PROJECT_NAME`
 Name of the BrowserStack project.
 Set to `plio`.
 It allows to name the build, which is useful for keeping track of test runs on the BrowserStack dashboard.

-### Environment variables (only for Continuous Integration)
-The following environment variables are only required for the Continuous Integration environment.
-These are used to install and build the frontend and backend application.
-Set these up using GitHub secrets only and not in the `.env` files.

 #### `GOOGLE_OAUTH2_CLIENT_ID`
 Google refresh token retrieved in the pre-requisites.